Dadakhanov/sql-projects-demo/README.md

-# Retail Market operations analysis
+# PostreSQL Data Analysis Sample Files
-This project includes the task to connect to the PostgreSQL database using DBeaver and perform some research on sales operations of Retail Market
+These projects include the task to connect to the PostgreSQL database using DBeaver and perform some research on data provided by business clients